JK-Liu7/MeDUET/README.md

 ---
 ## 📊 Experimental Scope

-According to the current paper, MeDUET is evaluated across **5 datasets**, **4 tasks**, and **2 modalities**.
+In our paper, MeDUET is evaluated across **5 datasets**, **4 tasks**, and **2 modalities**.
 The paper studies both downstream synthesis and downstream analysis settings, including segmentation and classification benchmarks, and shows that the learned content and style factors are useful for controllable diffusion conditioning as well as style-aware transfer.

 ---
 ## 🛠️ **Installation**